gladstoneai/POWERplay/README.md

     % brew install graphviz
     ```

-    **Note:** When you attempt to install graphviz, you may encounter the following error:
+    **NOTE:** When you attempt to install graphviz, you may encounter the following error:

     ```
     Error: graphviz: Invalid bottle tag symbol